Retirees frequently asked questions

 202 Arbor Lake Drive

-Columbia, South Carolina 29223
+Columbia, SC 29223

-What does box 5 represent on my Form 1099-R?
+What does Box 5 represent on Form 1099-R?

 Based on current law, you may be eligible for a benefit adjustment if your retirement was in effect the previous July 1.
-If you retired early as a Class Two member of SCRS, you are not eligible for a benefit adjustment until the second July 1 after you reach age 60 or the second July 1 after the date you would have attained 28 years of service credit had you not retired.
+If you retired early as a Class Two member of SCRS, you are not eligible for a benefit adjustment until the second July 1 after you reach age 60 or the second July 1 after the date you would have reached 28 years of service credit had you not retired.

 When will PEBA finalize my retirement benefit?